cablechords/unofficial-problem-sleuth-collection/README.md

 The Unofficial Homestuck Collection was created by [Bambosh](https://bambosh.dev) and is currently maintained by [GiovanH](https://im.giovanh.com).
 [A lot of people](https://github.com/GiovanH/unofficial-homestuck-collection/graphs/contributors) have contributed to the success of this project and I am deeply grateful to all of them.

+The Unofficial Problem Sleuth Collection was created by [Cable (CHORDS!)](https://cablechords.com) and was forked from The Unofficial Homestuck Collection.

 A full list of contributors and thanks can be found in the program itself under the Credits page.

 ## Legal